 Here is a peak into my world how I got here.

 In 2010, I launched Beloved Pieces Photography to capture the moments of shared joy, with a focus on family, child, engagement, maternity, senior and newborn photography.
 My favorite types of photoshoots are those that capture kids being kids and families being families, doing normal everyday things, like going for a walk, blowing bubbles, being silly together, or going to the park.

 At the same time, I launched a blog, to share my personal foster care journey with family and friends.
 Eventually, the love of photography and foster care adoption merged under the umbrella of Attempting Agape.

-To attempt something is, “to make an effort to achieve… something, typically a difficult task or action”.
+The name comes from a desire to live and love beyond me.To attempt something is, “to make an effort to achieve… something, typically a difficult task or action”.
 Agape is a word we don’t use often, but it “embraces a universal, unconditional love that… goes beyond just the emotions, to the extent of seeking the best for others.”

-Let’s get comfortable being uncomfortable, push some boundaries, ask hard questions, embrace the complexities and challenge any simple stories told about adoption and foster care.
+For the good of the generations after us, let’s get comfortable with being uncomfortable, push some boundaries, ask the hard questions, embrace the complexities and challenge the current story told about adoption and foster care.

 We will teach and be taught as we walk our own paths, side by side, attempting something that is beyond us, unconditional love, tinged with loss.
 Together, we will attempt selfless love and capture the joy that is found along the way.